junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean has the vague gut feeling as if the moment he lets the hand slip, Cas will be gone again.
 Just like the millions times of the memory replay and nightmare haunting, the moment the palm slip and the weight lightens, Castiel would disappear.
 It happened in Purgatory, and it feel like it had happened and would happen for so many more times.
 Dean just can't take more.

 His voice hoarse.
-Cas decidedly keeps his eyes on their hands now, not looking at him.
+Cas decidedly keeps his eyes on their hands now, not meeting his eyes.

 Dean asks him, gentle, this time, "I only ask this one thing, then, just this one time.
 But I want you absolutely honest with me, alright, Cas?
 If you say no, then I'll stop arguing."